The ultimate guide to finding the right Confluence chatbot

 -

-Fewer support tickets: Internal teams like IT, HR, and Ops can head off common questions before they even become support tickets.
+Fewer support tickets: Internal teams like IT, HR, and Ops can answer common questions before they even become support tickets.
+This is why many teams are building a dedicated Confluence knowledge bot for their internal support needs.

 Option 1: The native approach with Atlassian Intelligence (Rovo)